 Four Year Degree Plan

 History, Law, Library and Information Technology, Museum Studies, Historical Administration, Business, Economics...

 Typical Starting Positions

-Public history, such as museums and archives.
+Public History (such as museums and archives)

 Well Known Companies that Hire EIU Graduates

-Secondary schools and junior colleges in the state and across the nation, American Express, Associated Press, Charleston Times-Courier, EIU, Great Books Foundation, Historic Preservation Agency, Springfield, Illinois Department of Commerce and Community Affairs, McGraw-Hill Publishers, Midwester University, Purdue University - Westville, Smithsonian Institution, Sprint, U.S.Air Force, U.S. Army, U.S. Army Corps of Engineers, University of Illinois.
+Secondary schools and junior colleges in the state and across the nation, American Express, Associated Press, Charleston Times-Courier, EIU, Great Books Foundation, Historic Preservation Agency, Springfield, Illinois Department of Commerce and Community Affairs, McGraw-Hill Publishers, Midwestern University, Purdue University - Westville, Smithsonian Institution, Sprint, U.S.Air Force, U.S. Army, U.S. Army Corps of Engineers, University of Illinois.

-Jim Edgar, former governor of Illinois; Bruce Janu, teacher and award-winning documentary film-maker; Martin Ruhaak, Schulte Roth & Zabel LLP , Washington D.C.
+Jim Edgar (former governor of Illinois), Bruce Janu (teacher and award-winning documentary film-maker), Martin Ruhaak (Schulte Roth & Zabel LLP , Washington D.C.).